Northwest goes 1-0-1 at State Games

 Piedmont’s Cole Girard kept his team in the game with three and one-third innings of hitless and scoreless relief.
 He struck out two and walked one.

-Enid’s Hartling, Shull and Carlson all went 0-for-2 with a walk.
-Carlson did score in the fifth.
+Carlson scored in the fifth.
 Kennedy was stranded twice as a courtesy runner.

 Commented